CodeSturgeon/conan/docs/stories.md

 1. User recives an email from the system about a newly avilable file
 1. User clicks on link in email
+    - Link points to dispatcher
 1. Dispatcher validates embedded token in link
+    - Tokens view is queried in CouchDB
+    - Token's distribution doc is retreived from the view
 1. Dispatcher supplies download file
+    - Token is queried for the files to be included
+    - Files are retreived from publication document
+    - Files are zipped in memory
+    - Zipfile is dispatched to the user
 1. Dispatcher invalidates download token
+    - Token's distribution doc it updated
+    - Token's distribution doc is writen back to CouchDB

 ### User re-downloads a file

 1. User clicks on previously used link
 1. Dispatcher finds used embedded token in link
+    - Tokens view is queried in CouchDB
+    - Token is found to have a used_time set
-1. Dispatcher redirects to error URL
+1. Dispatcher serves an error page
-1. User views an error page offering to send a new link
+1. User views error page offering to send a new link
+    - Link leads back to dispatcher with a query argument
 1. User clicks to have new link sent for this download
+    - New token is generated using old token's specs
+    - Token is added to the distribution document
+    - Email is sent to the user
+    - Mail sent page is returned